rkgIITBh/data-structures.github.io/HTML/graphTerminology.md

 </p>
 The graph shown above is a disconnected graph as there is no path connecting vertex <i>a</i> to any of the vertices <i>f</i> or <i>g</i> or <i>h</i>.
 The graph has two connected components as marked H<sub>1</sub>
 and H<sub>2</sub> in the picture.
-Clearly, there is a between every pair of vertices belonging either to H<sub>1</sub> or H<sub>2</sub>.
+Clearly, there is a path between every pair of vertices belonging either to H<sub>1</sub> or H<sub>2</sub>.
 However, if we add vertex <i>c</i> to subgraph H<sub>2</sub> then it does remain connected.
 Similarly, if adding <i>g</i> to subgraph H<sub>1</sub> lead it to become disconnected.
 There is a simple cycle between vertices <i>f, g, h</i>.
 The subgraph H<sub>1</sub> has many simple cycles.